Connect and Manage Clouds

 You must have a supported cloud provider account

-The account must have sufficient permissions and quotas for Couchbase Cloud to create a VPC and provision the necessary resources for the data plane.
+The account must have sufficient permissions and quotas for Capella to create a VPC and provision the necessary resources for the data plane.

 The account must have the ability to pay for compute and infrastructure costs.